-- the need to support the pan-Canadian approach to transforming the conservation of species at risk in Canada;xv - the need to identify and reduce high opportunity costsxvi imposed by scientific uncertainty about the states - and their causes - of species deemed at risk on agricultural landscapes; and - 3. the need to remove barriers to the active participation of the agri-food sector generally in policy-relevant research and decision making; and why and how producers specifically can help to improve the evidence base for assessing risk status - and its causes - to recover SAR as required.
+- the need to support the pan-Canadian approach to transforming the conservation of species at risk in Canada;^{xv} - 2. the need to identify and reduce high opportunity costs^{xvi} imposed by scientific uncertainty about the states and their causes of species deemed at risk on agricultural landscapes; - 3. the need to remove barriers to the active participation of the agri-food sector generally in policy-relevant research and decision making; and why and how producers specifically can help to improve the evidence base for assessing risk status and its causes to recover SAR as required.

-3. Science, Uncertainty and Decision Making
+3.Science, Uncertainty and Decision Making

-In simplest terms, sciencexvii concerns ascribing causes to states of nature.
+In simplest terms, science^{xvii} concerns ascribing causes to states of nature.
 Ecological science, specifically, concerns cause-effect relationships among organisms, including humans, with each other and with their physical environments.
 It is foundational to describing and explaining relationships between human society and the world around it, including wild and domestic agrobiodiversity.

 The term 'science', however, is frequently confused with the term 'knowledge'.
 Science is actually a knowledge system, which includes the process by which its products - knowledge and technology - constantly evolve.
-Knowledge has a half-lifexviii, the length of which depends on the discipline; it becomes obsolete, irrelevant or wrong even as the urgency for the best available evidence to inform sound policy interventions and management practices becomes more pressing.
-What knowledge endures practice becomes as close to truth as science can get, until it isn'txix.
+Knowledge has a half-life^{xviii}, the length of which depends on the discipline; it becomes obsolete, irrelevant or wrong even as the urgency for the best available evidence to inform sound policy interventions and management practices becomes more pressing.
+What knowledge endures practice becomes as close to truth as science can get, until it isn't^{xix}.
 To the extent that knowledge is constantly evolving and frequently highly specialized, conservation of agricultural, ecological and social/cultural values are always at risk of being addressed by policy interventions founded in obsolete and/or narrowly scoped knowledge.

-Consequently, governance may become miredxx, unable to keep pace with the rate of knowledge turnover.
-For policy makers and managers, uncertainty is exacerbated by rapidly changing environments and potential trade-offs among multiple with values competing policy objectives.
-Rather than half-life lament the of knowledge and omnipresent uncertainty, scientists are obliged to identify, characterize, incorporate and reduce it head on.

-Adaptive management has been advocated for biodiversity conservation, generally, and SAR conservation specifically.xxi systems to test policy hypotheses may be at odds with legal prohibitions grounded in a precautionary approachxxii.
+Consequently, governance may become mired^{xx}, unable to keep pace with the rate of knowledge turnover.
+For policy makers and managers, uncertainty is exacerbated by rapidly changing environments and potential trade-offs among multiple values with competing policy objectives.
+Rather than lament the half-life of knowledge and omnipresent uncertainty, scientists are obliged to identify, characterize, incorporate and reduce it head on.
+Adaptive management has been advocated for biodiversity conservation, generally, and SAR conservation specifically.^{xxi} Nevertheless, embracing uncertainty faces significant headwinds, not least of which is that, to probe systems to test policy hypotheses may be at odds with legal prohibitions grounded in a precautionary approach^{xxii}.